Merrylands, New South Wales: History

 Merrylands was named after the former English home of Arthur Todd Holroyd (1806–1887), who acquired land in this area in 1855 and who gave his name to the adjoining suburb of Holroyd.

+On 6 May 2025, Merrylands witnessed a brand new precinct to become the beating heart of the suburb, with an apartment hub to ease the housing crisis and breathe new life into Sydney's west.

 Commercial area

-Merrylands has a commercial area around Merrylands railway station in Merrylands Road, which mainly feature art deco style of buildings constructed in the 1930s and 1940s and is ornamented by a couple of London planetrees.
+Merrylands has a commercial area around Merrylands railway station in Merrylands Road, which mainly feature art deco style of buildings constructed in the 1930s and 1940s and is ornamented by a couple of London planes.
 Stockland Merrylands is a shopping centre with supermarkets, discount department stores and specialty shops.

 Transport

-The Merrylands railway station is serviced by the Inner West & Leppington and Cumberland lines of the Sydney Trains network.
-There is unlimited parking for commuters.
+Merrylands railway station is on the Main Southern railway line.
+There is parking for commuters.
 It is on the bus route from Liverpool to Parramatta.
-Main transport corridors of Woodville Rd (Parramatta-Hume Hwy, Western Motorway M4 (Mountains to the sea).
-Other main roads include Coleman St (to Westmead Hospital), Hawkesview Rd (rail overbridge to Woodville Rd), Neil St (rail overbridge to Woodville Rd), Pitt St (to Parramatta), Lois St and Excelsior St (to Granville).
+Main transport corridors of Woodville Road (Parramatta-Hume Highway, Western Motorway M4 (Mountains to the sea).
+Other main roads include Coleman Street (to Westmead Hospital), Hawkesview Road (rail overbridge to Woodville Road), Neil Street (rail overbridge to Woodville Road), Pitt Street (to Parramatta), Lois Street and Excelsior Street (to Granville).

-Churches
+Religious buildings

 There are a number of churches in Merrylands, including Merrylands East Presbyterian Church, St Margaret Mary's Catholic Church, Merrylands Anglican Church, Merrylands Baptist Church, Merrylands Uniting Church, Merrylands Presbyterian Church, an Evangelical church and C3 Church Merrylands.
+There is one mosque situated in Merrylands, The Daarul Arqam Mosque.